 - The county assessor of each county lying wholly or partially within the district is to certify annually to the board the aggregate assessed valuation of all taxable property in their county situated in any mosquito control district as it appears from the last assessment roll of their county (RCW 17.28.310).

 - Funds of the district shall only be withdrawn from the county treasury depository upon the warrant of the district board signed by its president or acting president, and countersigned by its secretary (RCW 17.28.280).

 - Any territory contiguous to a district may be annexed to the district.

-- Property within a city can be annexed if city agrees by resolution and the resolution is attached to the annexation petition.
+- Property within a city can be annexed if the city agrees by resolution and the resolution is attached to the annexation petition.

 - The annexation process is begun by the submission of a petition to the board of trustees.
-The petition must contain a description of the territory sought to be annexed, be signed by registered voters of the territory equal in number to at least ten percent of the number of votes cast in the territory for governor at the last election prior to the time the petition is presented.
+The petition must contain a description of the territory sought to be annexed, be signed by registered voters of the territory equal in number to at least 10% of the number of votes cast in the territory for governor at the last election prior to the time the petition is presented.
 Thereafter the board sets the petition for hearing.